Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Fourier-Stieltjes algebras and decomposable multipliers on

-\paragraph{von Neumann algebras and multipliers} Let $(G,\nu,\mu)$ be a measured groupoid.
-The von Neumann algbra of $(G,\lambda,\mu)$ is the von Neumann algebra generated by $\lambda(\C_c(G))$ where $\lambda$ is the regular representation \cite[p.
-55]{Ren2} \cite[p.
-93-94]{Pat3} of the measured groupoid $(G,\nu,\mu)$.
+\paragraph{von Neumann algebras and multipliers} The von Neumann algebra of a measured groupoid $(G,\lambda,\mu)$ is the von Neumann algebra generated by $\lambda(\C_c(G))$, where $\lambda$ is the regular representation defined in \cite[p.~55]{Ren80} and \cite[pp.~93-94]{Pat99} of the measured groupoid $(G,\nu,\mu)$.
+If $G=\mathrm{P}_n$ for some integer $n \geq 1$ then it is easy to check that the von Neumann algebra $\VN(G)$ is $*$-isomorphic to the matrix algebra $\M_n$.